 - Multi-vehicle.
 The more cars you insure with National General, the more you’ll save.

-- RV and Auto on One Convenient Policy.
+- Bundling.
 Bundle your vehicles for a discount of up to 20%.
 And if your RV and car are ever in the same covered accident, you’ll only pay for one deductible.

 - Accident forgiveness.
 For qualifying customers, National General will waive the usual penalties for one at-fault accident.
 To qualify for this coverage, you must prove you’ve had no traffic violations and at-fault accidents in the past 12 months and no major traffic violations like a DUI in the past three years.